bulwark-crypto/carver-blockchain-framework/README.md

 Install docker and run: `docker compose up -d` (you can remove `-d` option to run in the same terminal and Ctrl+C to stop the framework)

+You can access frontend on http://localhost:3000/ (this is automatically ran in "client" Docker contaienr)

 # Development

 If you have `DEVELOPMENT=1` in .env file uncommented all services will run except Carver Framework contexts.
 This makes it easy to test spawn, restart and add new contexts as needed.